BAE-Systems-HAIKU/HAIKU/docs/koopman.md

 <center>
 <figure>
 <img src="../figs/diagrams/HKCM_diagram.png" alt="HKCM Diagram" style="width:90%">
-<figcaption align = "center" style="width:90%"><b>Figure 2:</b> Hybrid AI Koopman-Climate Model (HKCM)—The Koopman Operator will predict the dynamics of the system given climate model output for the current step and the estimate of observables from the previous one.
+<figcaption align = "center" style="width:90%"><b>Figure 2:</b> Hybrid AI Koopman-Climate Model (HKCM)—The Koopman Operator predicts the dynamics of the system given climate model output for the current step and the estimate of observables from the previous one.
 HKCM leverages modeled physics in the climate model while accounting for un-modeled physics.</figcaption>
 </figure>
 </center>
 &nbsp;